conradcl/Passwords-Decryption/README.md

 Neural Network training to decrypt SHA256 and RSA encrypted values of text.
 The AI model struggles to function as a result of the large values from the RSA and SHA256.
 This paired with the issue of diffusion lead it to be incredibly inefficient.
 Two different loss functions were used: Mean Squared Error and Sparse Categorical Crossentropy.
 Only mean_squared_error was able to achieve an output for loss and it was over 1 billion and only on the first epoch.
 Generation of the 'passwords' and encyrpted values was coded in C++ 20 through visual studio's IDE.
-The Jupyter Notebook used a conda mini environment and was coded in Python 3.9 and the conda list is included in the form of a YAML.
+The Jupyter Notebook used a conda mini environment and was coded in Python 3.9.
+The conda list is included in the form of a YAML.